reflectoring/reflectoring.github.io/_posts/2018-10-25-pact-react-consumer.md

 ---
-title: "Consumer-Driven Contracts for a React Consumer with Pact and Jest"
+title: "Step By Step Tutorial for Implementing Consumer-Driven Contracts for a React App with Pact and Jest"
 categories: [java]
 modified: 2018-10-25
 last_modified_at: 2018-10-25